Vinyl Revival

 I pulled this out of the published posts and updated it.

-I have been working on updating some wiring at one of out client’s transmitter site.
+I have been working on updating some wiring at one of our client’s transmitter sites.
 I noticed that an off air monitor feed was going back to the studio on a Barix box, which is fine.
 It was being fed from a balanced output of a DA to the unbalanced input on the Barix box.
 This being at the transmitter site, was susceptible to RF noise.
 I decided to make a passive audio BALUN.

-Balanced to unbalanced audio converter
+Balanced to unbalanced audio converter using 10K to 600 ohm transformer

 In any case, there are several ways to go from balanced to unbalanced without too much difficulty.
 The first way is to wire the shield and Lo together on the unbalanced connector.
 This works well with older, transformer input/output gear, so long as the unbalanced cables are kept relatively short.